Heilbronn

-Heilbronn (/de/) is a city in northern Baden-Württemberg, Germany, surrounded by the Heilbronn District.
+Heilbronn (/de/) is a city in northern Baden-Württemberg, Germany, surrounded by the Heilbronn District and it is over 1,200 years old.

 From the late Middle Ages on, it developed into an important trading centre.
 At the beginning of the 19th century, Heilbronn became one of the centres of early industrialisation in Württemberg.
 Heilbronn's old town was completely destroyed during the air raid of 4 December 1944 and rebuilt in the 1950s.
 Today Heilbronn is the economic centre of the Heilbronn-Franken region.

 Heilbronn is known for its wine industry and is nicknamed Käthchenstadt, after Heinrich von Kleist's Das Käthchen von Heilbronn.

 In October 2025, Heilbronn was named the European Green Capital for 2027.

 Geography

 Heilbronn is located in the northern corner of the Neckar basin at the bottom of the Wartberg (308 m).
 It occupies both banks of the Neckar, and the highest spot inside city limits is the Schweinsberg with a height of 372 meters.
 Heilbronn is adjacent to the Swabian-Franconian Forest Nature Park and is surrounded by vineyards.